SUNRUSE/dubious/readme.md

 ##### `load`

 Loads JSON from the given name.
-Returns `null` if it could not be loaded.
+Returns `undefined` if it could not be loaded.

 Note that no type checks will be performed on the returned data.